ssghost/litecoinz/doc/wallet-backup.md

 ## Instructions for backing up your wallet and/or private keys

-These instructions are specific for the officially supported Zcash Linux client.
+These instructions are specific for the officially supported LitecoinZ Linux client.
 For backing up with third-party wallets, please consult with user guides or support channels provided for those services.

 There are multiple ways to make sure you have at least one other copy of the private keys needed to spend your LTZ and view your shielded LTZ.